Company rule in India: Justice system

-By the mid-18th century, the East India Company had completed a century and a half presence in India as a trading company, and had a burgeoning presence in the three presidency towns of Madras, Bombay, and Calcutta.
-During this time the successive Royal Charters had gradually given the East India Company more power to administer justice in these towns.
+By the mid-18th century, the East India Company had completed a century and a half of presence in India as a trading company, and had a burgeoning presence in the three presidency towns of Madras, Bombay, and Calcutta.
+During this time, the successive Royal Charters had gradually given the East India Company more power to administer justice in these towns.
 In the charter granted by Charles II in 1683, the company was given the power to establish "courts of judicature" in locations of its choice, each court consisting of a lawyer and two merchants.
 This right was renewed in the subsequent charters granted by James II and William III in 1686 and 1698 respectively.
 In 1726, however, the Court of Directors of the Company felt that more customary justice was necessary for European residents in the presidency towns, and petitioned the King to establish Mayor's Courts.
-The petition was approved and Mayor's courts, each consisting of a Mayor and nine aldermen, and each having the jurisdiction in lawsuits between Europeans, were created in Fort William (Calcutta), Madras, and Bombay.
+The petition was approved and Mayor's courts, each consisting of a Mayor and nine aldermen, and each having jurisdiction in lawsuits between Europeans, were created in Fort William (Calcutta), Madras, and Bombay.
 Judgments handed down by a Mayor's Court could be disputed with an appeal to the respective Presidency government and, when the amount disputed was greater than Rs.
 4,000, with a further appeal to the King-in-Council.
 In 1753, the Mayor's courts were renewed under a revised letters patent; in addition, Courts of Requests for lawsuits involving amounts less than Rs.
 20 were introduced.
 Both types of courts were regulated by the Court of Directors of the East India Company.
 After its victory in the Battle of Buxar, the Company obtained in 1765 the Diwāni of Bengal, the right not only to collect revenue, but also to administer civil justice in Bengal.
 The administration of criminal justice, the Nizāmat or Faujdāri, however, remained with the Nawāb, and for criminal cases the prevailing Islamic law remained in place.
 However, the company's new duties associated with the Diwāni were leased out to the Indian officials who had formerly performed them.
 This makeshift arrangement continued—with much accompanying disarray—until 1771, when the Court of Directors of the Company decided to obtain for the company the jurisdiction of both criminal and civil cases.